Kanban vs. Scrum: Which to Use

 The word Kanban can be traced back to the Japanese word meaning “signboard or a visual signal.”
 This comes as no surprise, as its aim is to optimize the throughput with the help of a board and cards with tasks that visualize the flow of the delivery.
 The board is usually divided into three main columns visualizing progress.
 For example, these columns could be: to do, in progress, and done.
-However, there can be more columns to fit the needs of a specific team (e.g. testing, deploy, review, etc).
+However, there can be more columns to fit the needs of a specific software engineering company or team (e.g. testing, deploy, review, etc).
 Cards usually move from column to column based on progress.

 Is Kanban Agile?

 Kanban is a system built on Agile principles that is transparent, well balanced, and contributes greatly to the organization of the work of even a big team.
 As it is very flexible, Kanban can be easily adapted to the needs of a team, especially if the priorities quickly change.

 The Scrum framework was inspired by a rugby game.
 The founders, Hirotaka Takeuchi and Ikujiro Nonaka, described Scrum as an approach that should increase the speed and flexibility of a development process.
 However, after a decade, it was fully implemented for the first time by Jeff Sutherland and Ken Schwaber.